Coat of arms of Kyiv: History

-In 1918, during the short time of Ukrainian independence, a coat of arms was adopted which contained, in addition to the Archangel Michael and the crossbow, a trident from the Coat of arms of Ukraine, emphasizing the city's role as the nation's capital.

 In 1969, a coat of arms was introduced with chestnut leaves and a bow on the red-azure field, containing the word КИЇВ (KYIV), and such Soviet symbols as the hammer and sickle and the Hero City medal.
 Since 1973 the horse-chestnut leaves became one of the symbols of the city.

 In May 1995, the Kyiv City Council restored the city's original coat of arms depicting the Archangel Michael.